 Little Feet Childcare Centre

-We are open 52 weeks a year except public holidays and our opening hours are 7:30am to 5:30pm Monday to Friday.
+We are open 52 weeks a year except public holidays and our opening hours vary between Centre’s from 7:00am to 6:00pm Monday to Friday.
 Little Feet Childcare Centre caters for children from birth (prefer 3months) to 5 years.
 We have been working collaboratively with the local communities and Educational Institutes in providing a positive learning outcome for all the children enrolled in our Centre.

 Children are precious and our role in supporting their development is one that is purposeful and well thought out.
 We are a calm, respectful, responsive and well-established team who believe in teaching by supporting and encouraging children’s independence and development of their self-esteem.